 Structure of the Program

-The Master in Big Data Management is a 12-month program of intensive training, designed to develop the unique skill set required for a successful career in the world of big data and business analytics.
+The Master in Big Data Management is a 12-months program of intensive training, designed to develop the unique skill set required for a successful career in the world of big data and business analytics.
 After the Induction Week, the Term 1 provides strong economic and analytical fundamentals, covering data management and statistics and providing an overview of the cutting-edge tools and techniques related to big data.
 During the Term 2 and 3, students experience the core business courses to build professional and personal competences.
 The Term 4 is dedicated to the Field Project during which students put their knowledge into practice.

 Each term is described in detail below: